 Using Vinogradov's method, Van der Corput and Estermann showed that almost all even numbers can be written as the sum of two primes (in the sense that the fraction of even numbers which can be so written tends towards 1) [5], [7].
 In 1973, Chen showed that every sufficiently large even number can be written as the sum of some prime number and a semi-prime [3].
 The strong Goldbach conjecture implies the conjecture that all odd numbers greater than 7 are the sum of three odd primes, which is known today as the weak Goldbach conjecture [6].
 In 2012 and 2013, Peruvian mathematician Harald Helfgott published a pair of papers claiming to improve major and minor arc estimates sufficiently to unconditionally prove the weak Goldbach conjecture [10], [11].
-In this work, we prove the strong Goldbach's conjecture is true.
+In this work, we prove the strong Goldbach's conjecture is true or this has an infinite number of counterexamples.